oheinonen/ot-harjoitustyo/documentation/requirement_specification.md

   - [x] If the username doesn't exist or the password isn't correct, the application shows an error
 ### After signing in
 - [x] The user can see own expenses
-  - Later the expenses can be listed eg. via category
+  - [x] The expenses can be listed by category
-    - and maybe with a graph?
 - [x] The user can add new expense
-  - [x] Expense includes at least name, category, date and amount
+  - [x] Expense includes name, category, date and amount
-  - Later recurring expenses could be added
 - [x] The user can add new cost category
 - [x] The user can update expense
 - [x] The user can remove expense